-The Amazon.com Store Card credit score requirement is 640 or higher is the credit score needed for Amazon Store Card.
-Of course, the better your score is, the higer your approval odds.
+The Amazon.com Store Card credit score requirement is 640 or higher is the credit score needed for the Amazon Store Card.
+The better your credit score is, the higher your approval odds will be.
 Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc. when making a decision on your application.… read full answer